 - 3 tablespoons olive oil

 - 2 1/2 cups water

-- juice of one lemon (use the same lemon used for the dressing)
+- 1 lemon juiced, use the same lemon used for the dressing

-- 5-6 Campari tomatoes, cut into bite sized wedges (can use halved grape tomatoes or chopped roma)
+- 5-6 Campari tomatoes can use halved grape tomatoes or chopped roma, cut into bite sized wedges

 - In a small bowl, combine the minced garlic, dijon, vinegar, lemon zest, salt, pepper and olive oil.
 Whisk to emulsify and set aside.